nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives command to list all employees.
-2. User archives an employee from employee directory.
+1. User archives an employee from employee directory.
-3. tCheck will move this corresponding employee into the archive and displays a success message.
+2. tCheck will move this corresponding employee into the archive and displays a success message.

      Use case ends.